SubramanyaKS/MyWebsiteTest/README.md

 #  Website Testing Using Selenium automation testing tool

+#### Software Testing
+Software testing is the process of evaluating and verifying that a software product or application does what it is supposed to do.
+The benefits of testing include preventing bugs, reducing development costs and improving performance.

 #### Automation Testing
 Automation testing uses the specialized tools to automate the execution of manually designed test cases without any human intervention.